 As a general rule, we women are extreme jugglers.

 We juggle kids, diapers, lessons, laundry, grocery lists, marriage, prayer time, bills, friendships…and that’s just the tip of the iceberg.
-It seems like too much to keep up in the air.
-But if you’ve ever watched a juggler, you’ll notice their trick: they know how to develop and keep a rhythm.
+It seems like too much to keep up in the air, but if you’ve ever watched a juggler, you’ll notice their trick: they know how to develop and keep a rhythm.

 Our whole life (including homeschool) should be organized according to priorities, in order to work well.
 Without priorities, we drop some, or all of the balls, and there is no peace or harmony.

 To achieve any measure of success and sanity, I need my priorities lined up correctly.
 My priorities dictate what I’m going to focus on and where the bulk of my energy is going to be spent.
-And if you are like me, taking an in-depth look at your priorities is invaluable.
+If you are like me, taking an in-depth look at your priorities is invaluable.

 When I sat down and wrote out my priorities, this is how they lined up: